gallenc/opennms-examples-tutorials-1/workup/opennms-node-red/README.md

 Once the plugin is built, you can place it in the docker compose specified deploy directory by running the simple maven build within this project

-A mqtt-interface-config.xml file is injected into trhe OpenNMS etc directory.
+A mqtt-interface-config.xml file is injected into the OpenNMS etc directory.
 This defines connecting to the broker and registering for events

 Having downloaded and placed the plugin, you can start the whole project using `docker compose up -d'